 The most painful locations?
 I don’t know if it’s because I can’t shave so well along there, but it bloody hurts so much along the jawline.
 My neck and chin too, the upper lip was painful, but it wasn’t that much more than the jaw line.
 The secret is definitely to take your mind off the pain and focus on something else.
 Take your mind elsewhere, this is why I think the music helped.
 Beforehand she said the pain would be like an elastic band hitting my face over and over, but to me, it felt more like a knife going into the skin.
 Like someone dragging a razor across my face in little lines.
 Such a strange, horrible feeling.
 She had to push the window open due to the smell of burning hair lol That smell will always be associated with this pain now!

 I asked her if she’s had it done on herself, she said on her armpits and legs, but apparently there are 800 hairs per square inch on the face, and only 50 everywhere else, which is why the face hurts so much.
 100% the hardest most painful thing I’ve had to do so far.
 On my walk home, I honestly felt like I could do anything :)

 The day after there was very little redness, a few spots, but the soreness had completely gone.
 The cool thing was, hairs started to fall out.
 They appeared as thick dark hairs on the surface, but if you lightly grabbed one, it would easily slide out of the skin as you can see in the photos above.
 I was told hairs would start falling out between 7 and 14 days after treatment, so it was nice to see some falling out after only one day :)

-I share more progress photos in my diary entry for session 2, which took place on January 5th 2017
+There was Pain, Humming, and Dancing Robins during session 2, which took place on January 5th 2017